athifjey/BoomCar/ReadMe.md

 5. Lists the details of a particular car
 6. Allows to add/edit/update cars availability

-The following are the end points and they are also available as ARC endpoint JSON file iat the following location (endpoints/arc-data-export-boomcar.json)
+The following are the end points and they are also available as ARC endpoint JSON file in the following location (endpoints/arc-data-export-boomcar.json)

 ### Available endpoints:
 1.	/cars – GET method - List all users and their cars with availability date and time